 17. Go for the win/win.

 Successful relationships are achieved when both parties’ needs are fulfilled.
 When fulfilling the needs of others, you are allowing them to walk away feeling good.
-Developing a win/win outcome establishes a positive connotation with the experience, which ultimately sets the tone for future interactions.
+Developing a win/win outcome establishes a positive connotation with the experience, ultimately setting the tone for future interactions.

 18. Offer an award plaque.